tunefull/tunefull.github.io/docs/index.md

 ## Current implementation state

-The server of TuneFull runs, with OAuth 2.0 authentication on all intended endpoints.
+The server of TuneFull runs with OAuth 2.0 authentication on all intended endpoints.
 It has endpoints to get all the information that is anticipated to be needed on the client-side.
 The client-side app is in early stages: the navigation scheme has been chosen and authentication has been set up.
-A successful roundtrip between client and server can be made.
+Multiple successful round trips have been made between client and server.
+The server is currently unable to test certain endpoints, such as relationships.

 ## [Team Roster](team-roster.md)